Zaprogramiacz/MobileDevDiary/content/posts/testing-swiftui-code-the-beginning/index.md

 Hello everyone and welcome to my first (ever) blog series!

-Today I'm going to begin experimenting with SwiftUI.
+Today, I'm going to begin experimenting with SwiftUI.
 The mission is to build a small application and having it fully tested 💯.
 I decided to go for that quest to broaden my knowledge around SwiftUI and verify the rumors that it cannot be tested.

 To keep it relatively readable I decided to split it up and we're going to see how many parts we end up with.